tecarlsson/docker-ubuntu-14-04-java8/README.md

 1. Clone
 2. Configure maven settings.xml in current directory
 3. Build docker image
-4. Run with the build folder mount at /yocto
+4. Run with the build folder mount at volume /yocto and optional maven folder mounted at volume /home/builder/.m2/